digitaltwinconsortium/ManufacturingOntologies/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json" data-linktype="external"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true" alt="Visualize" data-linktype="external"></a>

-Once the deployment is complete, follow these steps to finish configuring the simulation:
+Once the deployment completes, follow these steps to setup a single-node Edge Kubernetes cluster and finish configuring the simulation:

 1. Connect to the deployed Windows VM with an RDP (remote desktop) connection.
 You can download the RDP file in the [Azure portal](https://portal.azure.com) page for the VM, under the **Connect** options.
 Sign in using the credentials you provided during deployment.
 1. From the VM, download and install [Azure Kubernetes Services Edge Essentials](https://aka.ms/aks-edge/k8s-msi).
 1. Download and install the [Azure CLI](https://aka.ms/installazurecliwindows).
 1. Download this repository from [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/archive/refs/heads/main.zip) and extract to a directory of your choice.
-1. From a command prompt, navigate to the `AKSEdgeTools` directory and run `AksEdgePrompt`.
+1. From a **Windows command prompt**, navigate to the `./AKSEdgeTools` directory of the extracted repository and run `AksEdgePrompt`.
 On first run after some config steps, this will reboot the VM.
 Log in again and run `AksEdgePrompt` from a command prompt again.
 This will open a PowerShell window:

     <img src="Docs/akspowershell.png" alt="AKS" width="900" />